Meshwa428/HIDForge/README.md

 ## Acknowledgements

 HIDForge is built by extracting HID code from the excellent work of the [Bruce project](https://github.com/pr3y/Bruce), from which its core HID logic was extracted and refactored.
 It also relies on the `NimBLE-Arduino` library for its Bluetooth capabilities and the `TinyUSB` stack for its USB implementation.
+The MSC functionality is based on work from the [ESP32-S3 SD Card Performance Tests](https://github.com/atomic14/esp32-s3-sdcard) project.

 ## License